Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Overview of Kwame for Science

 \subsection{Topic Detection Development}

 We trained a machine-learning topic detection model which we used to classify each of the past exam questions into one of the 48 topics in the Integrated Science subject syllabus.
-We parsed the official syllabus document which contained a mapping of topic to learning objectives and their corresponding content heading, content details to be covered, example teaching activities, and descriptions of evaluations.
+We parsed the official syllabus document which contained a mapping of topics to learning objectives and their corresponding content heading, content details to be covered, example teaching activities, and descriptions of evaluations.
 The format for these was phrases, sentences, and paragraphs which we call passages.
-We created topic-passage pair for each of these mappings resulting in 928 topic-passage samples which we used as the dataset for training and testing.
+We created a topic-passage pair for each of these mappings resulting in 928 topic-passage samples which we used as the dataset for training and testing.
 For each passage, we extracted TF-IDF vectors using unigrams and bigrams (baseline approach) and SBERT embeddings (main approach) as features.
 We then passed the features to a linear support vector machine (SVM) model.
 We split the data into an 80:20 train-test stratified split.
-We used the sci-kit-learn library and trained the model on the training set using 5-fold cross-validation and performed hyperparameter turning to pick the best parameters.
+We trained the model on the training set using 5-fold cross-validation and performed hyperparameter turning to pick the best parameters.
 We then evaluated the trained model on the test set using unweighted average recall (UAR) given that there was a class imbalance.
 Our baseline approach had a UAR of 83.1\% and our main approach had a UAR of 91\%.
-Our confusion matrix (Figure \ref{fig:conf_matrix}) shows it performs well for most classes with the biggest misclassification being 50\% of “Magnetism” classified as “Forms of Energy and Energy Transformation.”
 The performance is good considering that it is a multi-class classification task with 48 classes showing that our topic detection system is adequate for use.
 We then trained the SVM model on the whole dataset.
 Next, we computed embeddings for all past exam questions using SBERT and then performed classification using the trained SVM model to get the topics.
-These were then imported into the web app as part of the view past questions feature to enable learners to see exam questions for each selected topic. .
-We also computed the distribution of the topics across 10 years of the exam (2011 - 2020) and display the distribution (Figure \ref{fig:topics_dist}).
-The most represented topic is “Matter” and the least represented topic is “Exploitation of Minerals”.
+These were then imported into the web app as part of the view past questions feature to enable learners to see exam questions for each selected topic.